olleholmgren/mildew-detection/README.md

 * The distinction between a healty leaf and a powdery mildew leaf will be carried out by a trained machine learning model with an accuracy of 97%.

 #### Page 5: ML Performance Metrics

+* A bar plot is shown, visualizing the two labels distribution in three different sets:
+  * Train
+  * Validation
+  * Test

+The dataset for this project is from Kaggle.
+It contains images of 2104 healthy leaves and 2104 infected leaves.
+The dataset has been split into three datasets for training, validation and test.

 •	Train - healthy: 1472 images